College Water Polo Scholarships

 There are tens of thousands of high school water polo athletes (approximately 17,000) and only 1,000 college water polo players.
 That means competition is tight for water polo players who want to find scholarships in college.

 Use our COLLEGE SEARCH TOOL to find the best water polo colleges… Make up your own list of water polo colleges that fit your academic and athletic profile.
-A list of DI water polo colleges can also be found here.
-Scroll down to the bottom of this page for the links that will take you to the search tool.
-In just a few minutes you will have your list of water polo colleges that exactly match your needs.
+A list of NCAA water polo colleges can also be found here.
+Division I Colleges.
+Division II Colleges.
+Division III Colleges.

 The NCAA sanctions a total of 78 men’s teams and 109 women’s teams in Divisions I, II, and III.
 And each of those teams receives 4.5 (men) and 8 (women) scholarships per team, to be divided among the athletes as the coaches wish.